Pppp1116/content-license-policy/README.md

 Nothing in this Policy shall be interpreted as creating any right or expectation of continued access to:

 - The Official Discord or any of its channels;
-- Private / Early-Access Content as defined in Section 3A; or
+- Confidential / Early-Access Content as defined in Section 3A; or
 - Any future updates, tweaks, or discoveries.

-If your access is removed or restricted, you must comply with all relevant provisions of this Policy, including any obligations related to Private / Early-Access Content and license termination.
+If your access is removed or restricted, you must comply with all relevant provisions of this Policy, including any obligations related to Confidential / Early-Access Content and license termination.

 ---

 ## 4. Attribution Requirements

-Whenever you use, share, or build upon Owner Content or Substantial Member Content, you must clearly and visibly attribute the original source.
+Whenever you use, share, redistribute, or build upon Owner Content or Substantial Member Content, you must clearly and visibly attribute the original source.

 At a minimum, your attribution must include: